dpezrez/gtm-user-data-hasher/README.md

 # SHA-256 Email Address & Phone Number Hasher (GTM Tag Template)

-**Built by [Daniel Perry-Reed](https://datatovalue.com/) @ Data to Value**

-This custom GTM tag template allows you to normalize and hash email addresses and phone numbers using SHA-256 and push the results into the `dataLayer`.
+This Google Tag Manager (GTM) **Custom Template** allows you to normalise and hash email addresses and phone numbers using SHA-256 and push the results into the `dataLayer`.
 It supports normalization steps such as trimming, lowercasing, format cleanup, and domain filtering.

+Built by [Daniel Perry-Reed](https://www.linkedin.com/in/danielperryreed/) – marketing analytics specialist at [Data to Value](https://www.datatovalue.com).

 ---